g4pittman/projects/Brand_Analytics_Twitter_Scraping/README.md

-# 💬 Brand Analytics — Twitter Data
+# 💬 Brand Analytics — Twitter Scraping

 ## 🎯 Objective
 This project performs a **social media sentiment and engagement analysis** using real-world Twitter data.
 It explores how public perception and user interaction vary across brands, campaigns, and time periods.